JDRedding/Domain-papers/ENSHITTIFICATION.md

 ---

+## 🛠️ Experiment: Restoring Old Technology
-## **Restoring Old Technology as Demonstration**
+**Restoring Old Technology as Demonstration**

 Restoring older, high‑quality technology—such as durable appliances or mechanically robust vehicles—illustrates what engineering looked like before profit extraction dominated design.
 These artifacts embody:
 - longevity
 - repairability
 - material quality
 - user‑centric design

 They serve as tangible counterexamples to modern product decay.
+The restoration becomes a metaphor:
+- Old tech = built to last
+- New tech = built to extract

 ---